FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Methodology

-Eq.~\ref{eq:sim_selection} has a clear interpretation that our method tends to select the client that has large correlations with other clients ($r_{ik}$), so that other clients can benefit more from training on the selected client.
+\textbf{(i) Single-Iteration.} \cref{eq:sim_selection} has a clear interpretation to select the client that has large correlations with other clients ($r_{ik}$), so that other clients can benefit more from training on the selected client.
 Our selection criterion takes the correlations between the clients into consideration, and can conduct better selection compared with those algorithms that only consider the loss of each client independently~\cite{goetz2019active,cho2020client}.

-As we only update the covariance $\Sigma$ every $\Delta t$ rounds, the annealing factor $\beta^{\tau_k}$ can prevent us from making the same selection during the $\Delta t$ rounds.
-Repeatedly training with the same group of clients would cause the global model to overfit on their data, which may hinder the convergence of FL.